Factbox: Countdown to Brexit breakthrough?

 EU officials say a hard border can be avoided only if rules remain identical on either side.
 Northern Ireland could stay in a customs union with the EU.
 But Britain, and May’s crucial Northern Irish parliamentary allies, insist there should be no new barriers between Northern Ireland and the British mainland.

 The EU says that means the whole of the United Kingdom would then have to follow EU rules, something Brexit campaigners do not want.
-A British newspaper reported London was considering offering Northern Ireland more autonomy to set different rules.
-But at present, party feuding means the province has no government.
 Dublin says it may not be possible to reach a deal on sufficient progress by Monday but in the days after that.

 Ireland, with the blessing of the EU-27, says it will veto any move to Phase 2 if Britain’s border offer is unsatisfactory.